WOMEN WAR & PEACE DIRECTORY (CLICK TO VIEW):

 Fostering intangible cultural heritage, women’s rights and peace

-This project fosters cultural heritage by recognizing, celebrating and restoring the hidden or forgotten stories of women.
+This project fosters cultural heritage by recognising, celebrating and restoring the hidden or forgotten stories of women.
 By telling these stories and illuminating them through performance and film the project is firstly challenging traditional narratives of history that has silenced women’s voices and experiences and secondly is raising awareness of intangible cultural heritage and providing new narratives and role models for young people today.
-In caring for historical memories of women from different societies women’s lives are recognized and acknowledged and the values, lifestyles and believes these women had are remembered.
+In caring for historical memories of women from different societies women’s lives are recognised and acknowledged and the values, lifestyles and believes these women had are remembered.

 As students are not learning about these women in their school curriculum the stories have in a sense been airbrushed from history.
 By denying women an equal role in history, society creates distorted or stereotyped perceptions of women.
 Encouraging young people to go out and read Marta Hiller’s diary not only raises awareness of the bravery and courage of this extraordinary women but also encourages young people to learn about life at the end of World II and the devastating consequences of war on ordinary people as well as giving Marta her rightful place in history.